Jaiswal-Devpriya/text-to-insight-mlops/README.md

 Text-to-Insight Dashboard Narrator
-A Streamlit tool that generates natural language insights from structured data or documents using pandas profiling and Hugging Face's BART summarization model.
+A Streamlit-powered tool to auto-generate human-readable summaries from uploaded CSV, PDF, or DOCX files using data profiling and the BART summarization model from Hugging Face.

 Project Overview
-The Text-to-Insight Dashboard Narrator is a lightweight application that helps users quickly understand datasets and documents.
-It accepts CSV, PDF, or DOCX files, extracts or profiles the content, and summarizes the key information using an LLM-based approach via the facebook/bart-large-cnn model.
+The Text-to-Insight Dashboard Narrator enables users to quickly understand both structured and unstructured data by combining:

+Automated data profiling for CSV files using ydata-profiling

+Text extraction from PDF and DOCX files

+Natural language summarization using Hugging Face’s facebook/bart-large-cnn model

+A simple and clean web interface built with Streamlit

 Features
-Upload CSV, PDF, or DOCX files
+Upload and analyze CSV, PDF, or DOCX files

-Generate a data profiling report for tabular data using ydata-profiling
+Generate data profiling reports using ydata-profiling

-Extract raw text from PDF and DOCX using PyMuPDF and python-docx
+Extract text from PDF and DOCX using PyMuPDF and python-docx

-Summarize data and documents using Hugging Face’s BART model
+Summarize datasets and documents using Hugging Face’s BART model

-Interactive and user-friendly Streamlit dashboard
+View structured data previews, profiling output, and AI-generated summaries in one place

 Tech Stack
 Python